 • Switch from 2% or whole milk to 1% or nonfat milk.

-• Switch from butter to a cholesterol-lowering soft spread.
-Use olive or canola oil for cooking.
+• Use olive or canola oil instead of butter for cooking.

 It may take some time to get used to new tastes and habits, but don't give up.
 Keep in mind the good things you are doing for your heart and your overall health.